Identifying and Preventing Phlebotomy-Related Injuries: A Guide for Healthcare Professionals

 Infections

-Adhering to infection control protocols is of utmost importance in the healthcare industry due to the risk that patients and medical staff are exposed to through incorrect phlebotomy techniques or unclean equipment.
-Possible signs of infections include: bacterial contamination around needle insertion, fainting spells, nausea/vomiting, diarrhea, reduction in urine production (oliguria), dizzinesses/sweating , changes in blood pressure or heart rate as well as lack of energy and headaches.
-It has been estimated that 65% cases lead towards bloodstream infections with a median contamination ratio for peripheral draws being 2.3%.
-Clearly taking cautionary steps when handling needles used for withdrawing blood samples from patients decreases these risks drastically thus making them absolutely essential for patient safety overall.
+Adhering to infection control protocols is paramount in the healthcare industry due to the risks that patients and medical staff face through incorrect phlebotomy techniques or unclean equipment.
+Possible signs of infections include bacterial contamination around the needle insertion site, fainting spells, nausea/vomiting, reduction in urine production (oliguria), dizziness/sweating, changes in blood pressure or heart rate, lack of energy, and headaches.

 Best Practices in Phlebotomy